 You will need to bring whatever paperwork and ID documents have been requested by your hall and by LJMU itself.
 You will need to bring all your own bedding - except for the mattress - as well as personal items such as towels.
 All kitchens in our halls include at least one cooker, fridge-freezer and microwave but you will need some pans, utensils, crockery and cutlery.
 You will also need a toaster and kettle because tea and toast are essential features of student life.

 We do not recommend bringing too many kitchen items at first because you may find that some of your flatmates have done the same and no one needs six toasters!
 There are many discount stores in Liverpool city-centre within easy walking distance of your Hall such as Wilkos, Argos and student favourite, Home Bargains.

-Your flat will contain a communal TV unless you have chosen to live in a Hall owned by Unite Students or Homes for Students.
+Your flat will contain a communal TV unless you have chosen to live in a hall owned by Unite Students or Homes for Students.
 In all such cases the Licence will have been purchased for the communal TV.
-You will need to buy a Licence for any device that you bring, if you plan to watch or record live programmes - see here for more information.
+You will need to buy a Licence for any device that you bring, if you plan to watch or record live programmes - visit the TV Licensing website.